What is the Word of God?

 The Word of God is the special revelation of eternal God.

-Special revelation is revelation that it is particular [not given to all of creation] and propositional [given through human language].
+Special revelation is revelation that is particular [not given to all of creation] and propositional [given through human language].
 Special revelation is direct propositional revelation from God.

 Special revelation reveals truth that otherwise man could not know.
 Special revelation has been with man ever since he was still in the Garden of Eden and is necessary for him to understand himself and his world properly; Adam could not have interpreted his world properly without it.
 In His omniscience God chose to reveal His special revelation to man in a progressive manner, revealing more and more of His person, character, will, and plan throughout history.
 No previous revelation was ever contradicted.
 (Deuteronomy 29:29; Isaiah 55:11; 1 Kings 17:24; Genesis 2:15-17)

 How was the Word of God given to us?

 The Word of God was initially given to us by eternal God in verbal, visual, and written forms.
 The Word of God was directly given to the Old Testament Prophets and New Testament Apostles either by direct revelation from God or from an angelic messenger or by indirect revelation through a dream, voice, or vision.
 The Word of God was taken from its original verbal, visual, and written forms and expressed entirely in written form comprising the original autographs, which were subsequently authenticated [declared genuine] and canonized [declared sacred] by select individuals under the guidance of God the Holy Spirit.
 The written Word of God was subsequently extracted from its original autographs [original manuscripts], re-organized, consolidated, and translated into many different languages.
 The written Word of God, also known as the Holy Scriptures, has been handed down to us today as an organized collection of texts bounded into a textbook called the Holy Bible.
 The Holy Bible is comprised of two sections: the Hebrew Canon [Old Testament] and the Greek Canon [New Testament].
-The Hebrew Canon consists of 39 books while the Greek Canon consists of 27 books.
+The Hebrew Canon consists of 39 books [by Protestant count; or 24 books by Jewish count] while the Greek Canon consists of 27 books.
 (2 Peter 1:20-21; John 16:12-13)